Introduction

 Strategies

 This directory includes all the strategy contracts employed by Vesper pools to generate yield.
 The contracts in this directory include both general purpose contracts like Strategy.sol and VesperStrategy.sol that are inherited by all strategy contracts, and contracts that implement specific strategies on specific platforms — for example the aave subdirectory includes the contracts AaveCore.sol, AaveLeverageStrategy.sol, AaveStrategy.sol, and so forth.
-In addition, there are subdirectories in the aave directory for each of the supported target blockchains — Ethereum mainnet, Polygon and Avalanche.

 Test